MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample5.md

 Now, we like to make CSOs of previous and subsequent slices visible (Ghosting).
 In order to do that, open the panel of `SoCSOVisualizationSettings` and open the tab *Misc*.
-Increase the parameter `Ghosting depth in voxel`, which shows you the number of slices above an below the current slice, which CSOs are also seen in the viewer.
+Increase the parameter `Ghosting depth in voxel`, which shows you the number of slices above and below the current slice, which CSOs are also seen in the viewer.
 The result can be seen in the viewer.